Homepage > Journal > How to design applications for children?

 Preferred devices: with tactile screens

 Applications for children usually combine educational and entertainment functions.
-Ethics and safety are very important issues that must be addressed in the design process.
+Ethics and safety are very important issues to be considered in the design process.

 How to design applications for children between the ages of 6 and 8